RedPillAnalytics/gradle-analytics/README.md

 Configuration of supported sinks is covered [here](https://s3.amazonaws.com/documentation.redpillanalytics.com/gradle-analytics/latest/com/redpillanalytics/analytics/containers/package-summary.html).

+This plugin is published to the [Gradle Plugin portal](https://plugins.gradle.org/plugin/com.redpillanalytics.gradle-analytics).

 # Analytics Files
 Gradle Analytics generates files for builds, tasks, tests, and can be extended in custom plugins to generate additional activity.
 An example is the [Gradle Confluent](https://github.com/RedPillAnalytics/gradle-confluent) plugin which generates a custom JSON file containing every KSQL statement executed by the plugin.